 We don't think we could mention "shag" without Alexa Chung.
 The beauty of this cut is that it flatters all face shapes and can be styled to your preference of the day.
 "To get a messy tousled look, use a spray wax or mousse and scrunch into the hair using your fingers," instructs Abramite.
 We love Living Proof's Full Thickening Mousse ($29) because it thickens without stiffening.

-Introduced by Madame de Pompadour in the eighteenth century and then popularized two centuries later by Hollywood starlets, the voluminous pompadour is still a favorite style among modern-day fashionistas.
+Introduced by Madame de Pompadour in the 18th century and then popularized two centuries later by Hollywood starlets, the voluminous pompadour is still a favorite style among modern-day fashionistas.
 To style, use a medium round brush to roll the bangs up and away from the face to create volume.
 Lock the style in place with a strong-hold hairspray like Sebastian Shaper Fierce Hairspray ($10).

 To break up the density of this look and add the feeling of movement and lightness around the face, consider a full balayage highlight.